dodeeric/pdf2epubEX/README.md

 The script is based on the method described in my book published in 2014: *Fixed Layout ePub: A Practical Guide to Publish eBooks from PDF Files*.
 It is available on [Amazon](https://www.amazon.fr/dp/1502809508) and on [Googgle Play Books](https://play.google.com/store/books/details?id=LRQ-BQAAQBAJ).

-### Fix Layout ePub
+### Fixed layout ePub

-To read a fix layout ePub, the best device is a tablet (Android or iOS/iPad).
+To read a fixed layout ePub, the best device is a tablet (Android or iOS/iPad).
 A smartphone is not adapted most of the time because of the too small screen size.

 A lot of ePub reader apps exist (to read reflowable text ePub and fixed layout ePub) available on different platforms (Android, iOS, Windows, MacOS, or Linux): [Google Play Books](https://play.google.com/store/apps/details?id=com.google.android.apps.books), [BookShelf](https://support.vitalsource.com/hc/en-us/articles/201344733-Download-Bookshelf), [PocketBook](https://pocketbook.ch/en-ch/app), [Adobe Digital Editions](https://www.adobe.com/solutions/ebook/digital-editions/download.html), [Apple Books](https://www.apple.com/apple-books) (only on iOS; formely known as Apple iBooks), etc.

 Amazon Kindle does not support the standard ePub format (they have their own format which is based on the ePub format).

+If you want to publish an eBook on one of the available eBook stores (Google Play Books, Apple Books, Rakuten Kobo, etc.), you have to provide an ePub file and not a PDF file.

 To use Google Play Books, you have to go to **Settings**, then set **Enable uploading**.
 The uploaded eBooks (PDF or ePub) will be available on all devices using the same Google account.
 You can also upload eBooks from the [Google Play Books web interface](https://play.google.com/books) (see the **Upload files** button on the top right corner).
 Please note that: a) the ePub file has to pass a pre-check to be able to be hosted in the Google cloud; b) if you upload a PDF, all pages (text + images) will be converted into images (the text and vector images are rasterized, and no hidden text layer will be added: it means no text search or copy/paste is possible).

 More about fixed layout (FXL) ePub version 3 specifications (IDPF / W3C): [Fixed Layouts (EPUB Content Documents 3.2)](https://www.w3.org/publishing/epub/epub-contentdocs.html#sec-fixed-layouts) and [Fixed-Layout Properties (EPUB Packages 3.2)](https://www.w3.org/publishing/epub/epub-packages.html#sec-package-metadata-fxl).

+### Reflowable text ePub

+This script is only converting a PDF to a fixed layout ePub.
+It will be of no use if you want a reflowable text ePub.

+*pdf2htmlEX* is **The** tool to maintain the original layout.
+Hence, it is not the best tool to extract the text and the images from a PDF.

+Regarding the images, *pdf2htmlEX* makes one background image per page which can include more than one image from the PDF.

+Regarding the text, even after extracting the text from a PDF, this text will have to be somewhat edited manually or automatically, for example to remove the hyphenation, remove the CR/LF at the end of each lines, remove the page numbers, move the footnotes.
+This is even more difficult for PDF with sophisticated layout because you will have to move some paragraphs in the correct reading order.

+If you are using Linux, you can install the *poppler-utils* package.
+Then you can extract the text and the images with the two following tools:

+- Extract the text: `pdftotext myfile.pdf` ==> Result: [myfile.txt](http://files.dodeeric.be/myfile.txt)
+- Extract the images: `pdfimages -all myfile.pdf ./myfile` ==> Result: [myfile-000.jpg](http://files.dodeeric.be/myfile-000.jpg), [myfile-001.jpg](http://files.dodeeric.be/myfile-001.jpg), [myfile-002.png](http://files.dodeeric.be/myfile-002.png), [myfile-003.jpg](http://files.dodeeric.be/myfile-003.jpg).

+As you can see the text needs heavy manual editing before using a tool to convert it to a reflowable text ePub (Sigil, Calibre, Kotobee, Pandoc, etc.)

 ### Other Git Repositories